6 national parties declared income of Rs 3,698.66 crore: BJP leads the pack

 - 6 National Parties (BJP, INC, CPM, BSP, AITC and CPI) have declared a total income of Rs 3,698.66 cr, collected from all over India.

-- INC declared the second highest income of Rs 918.03 cr which forms 24.82% of the total income of the 6 National Parties.
+- INC declared the second highest income of Rs 918.03 cr which forms 24.82 per cent of the total income of the 6 National Parties.

 Delhi election: How social media battle hots up as BJP, Congress try to breach 'Kejri Wall'